liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 For a VM on a Neutron non-external network, effective security policy is a composite of the security groups that are defined on that VM's port(s), and of whether and how the network is connected to other networks through Neutron virtual routers.
-Calico's view is that, for deployments where the focus is on very large numbers of IP-based endpoints, it is simpler and more uniform to define security entirely in terms of the roles that each endpoint has, and which other IP
+Calico's aproach is that, for deployments where the focus is on very large numbers of IP-based endpoints, it is simpler and more uniform to define security entirely in terms of the roles that each endpoint has, and which other IP